altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 *Robert of the tok turned and walked back inside*
 ~If that group was any indication, The algera would congeal onto few hosts again~ ~It would just take a little time~
-~But if it couldn't find that needle, he would not be able to hold the algera~ ~So Al-tok, all of them, searched, and waited~
+~But if it couldn't find that needle, it would not be able to hold the algera~ ~So Al-tok, all of them, searched, and waited~
 ~There was a sense of urgency, of desperation, of winning at all costs~ ~So it gained ground how ever it could~